Arnau478/hevi/README.md

 Hevi is under development.
 But if you think it's missing any feature, please open an issue.
 I will address it as soon as possible.

 ## About
-It is written in [zig](https://github.com/ziglang/zig), and uses [clap](https://github.com/Hejsil/zig-clap) as a CLI parser
+It is written in [zig](https://github.com/ziglang/zig), and uses [clap](https://github.com/Hejsil/zig-clap) as a CLI parser.

 ## Contribute
 Contributions are welcome!
-Even if you don't want to write code, you can help a lot creating new issues.
+Even if you don't want to write code, you can help a lot creating new issues or testing this software.

 ## License
 See [LICENSE](LICENSE)